Reading Lawn Edging Services

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Reading

-Before starting any lawn edging project in Reading, verify zoning setbacks—typically 3-10 feet from property lines, though local ordinances should be consulted for exact requirements.
-Compliance with easements and right-of-way restrictions is essential.
-Always contact Dig Safe 811 at least 48 hours (preferably 72 hours) before digging to identify underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
-Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is mandatory.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
+Lawn edging in Reading must comply with local zoning setbacks, typically 3-10 feet from property lines, though it is important to verify current ordinances.
+Easement and right-of-way restrictions may apply, especially near sidewalks or public utilities.
+Before any digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
+Safety protocols include the use of PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves, along with regular equipment maintenance.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid obstructing hydrants, signage, or emergency access.
 For municipal work, a minimum 1M liability insurance and bonding may be required.

 Reading Conservation Commission Requirements for Edging Near Protected Areas